 Other possible costs

-The current $4990 July and August special will cover replacing existing implants were the implants are placed in the same plane and via the same incision as the previous implants.
+The current $5490 August and September special will cover replacing existing implants were the implants are placed in the same plane and via the same incision as the previous implants.
 Increase in size is acceptable.
 Implants greater than 400gm will require a Keller funnel – extra cost $300.
 Implants greater than 500gm will require extra dissection and pocket creation work – extra cost $500.
 If the infra-mammary fold has to be lowered due to the larger implant then there is an additional $500 cost and a further $500 if the incision was previously axillary or peri areola.
-Tear drop implants are $500 more as are polyurethane.
-Confused, so am I. Please contact reception for an appointment with Dr Fung to clarify all these options.
+Tear drop implants are $500 more and polyurethane $800.
+Confused ?
+Please contact reception for an appointment with Dr Fung to clarify all these options.
 In addition certain breast shapes may require a breast lift and a larger implant.

 If there is any evidence of capsular contracture then the current special price does not apply and you will be assessed in regards to scar/capsular removal and replacement.